Rembrandt

-Rembrandt's portraits of his contemporaries, self-portraits and illustrations of scenes from the Bible are regarded as his greatest creative triumphs.
-His 40 self-portraits form an intimate autobiography.
-Rembrandt's foremost contribution in the history of printmaking was his transformation of the etching process from a relatively new reproductive technique into an art form.
-His reputation as the greatest etcher in the history of the medium was established in his lifetime.
-Few of his paintings left the Dutch Republic while he lived but his prints were circulated throughout Europe, and his wider reputation was initially based on them alone.

-In his works, he exhibited knowledge of classical iconography.
-A depiction of a biblical scene was informed by Rembrandt's knowledge of the specific text, his assimilation of classical composition, and his observations of Amsterdam's Jewish population.
-Because of his empathy for the human condition, he has been called "one of the great prophets of civilization".
-The French sculptor Auguste Rodin said, "Compare me with Rembrandt!
-What sacrilege!
-With Rembrandt, the colossus of Art!
-We should prostrate ourselves before Rembrandt and never compare anyone with him!"

 Early life and education

 Rembrandt Harmenszoon van Rijn was born on 15 July 1606 in Leiden, in the Dutch Republic, now the Netherlands.
 He was the ninth child born to Harmen Gerritszoon van Rijn and Neeltgen Willemsdochter van Zuijtbrouck.
 His family was quite well-to-do; his father was a miller and his mother was a baker's daughter.
 His mother was Catholic, and his father belonged to the Dutch Reformed Church.
 Religion is a central theme in Rembrandt's works and the religiously fraught period in which he lived makes his faith a matter of interest.

 As a boy, he attended a Latin school.
-At the age of 13, he was enrolled at the University of Leiden, although according to a contemporary he had a greater inclination towards painting; he was soon apprenticed to Jacob van Swanenburg, with whom he spent three years.
-After a brief but important apprenticeship of six months with the history painter Pieter Lastman in Amsterdam, Rembrandt stayed a few months with Jacob Pynas and then started his own workshop, though Simon van Leeuwen claimed that Joris van Schooten taught Rembrandt in Leiden.
-Unlike many of his contemporaries who traveled to Italy as part of their artistic training, Rembrandt never left the Dutch Republic during his lifetime.
+In 1620, he was enrolled at the University of Leiden, although he had a greater inclination towards painting and was soon apprenticed to Jacob van Swanenburg, with whom he spent three years.
+After a brief but important apprenticeship of six months with the history painter Pieter Lastman in Amsterdam, Rembrandt stayed a few months with Jacob Pynas in 1625, though Simon van Leeuwen claimed that Rembrandt was taught by Joris van Schooten and then started his own workshop.